sherzodr/libvisc/README.md

     }

-For more information look into libvisc.h
+For more information look into libvisc.h as well as main.cpp, which generates sample data.

+Once you download it, just cd into the libvisc/ and type *make*.
+It will generate a **main** executable.

 # TODO